wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

     - **Products** -- Allows you to filter the list of AWS products for which you want to collect metrics by using the CloudWatch integration.
 The default is **All**.
 Click **Custom** to see the list of AWS products and to filter them according to your needs.
 1. Click **Save**.

-### How to Use Metric Allow Lists and Products Wisely
+### How to Use Metric Allow List and the Products List

 If you don't configure the CloudWatch Integration properly and use the metric allow list and products options wisely, you may have performance issues.
 If you want to monitor all metrics for all services, you don't have to do anything, just leave the **Metric Allow List** empty and the **Products** option set to **All**.